SergioSilva77/RPA_ULTRA_CORE/README.md

 ## 📝 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.txt) para mais detalhes.
+Este projeto está com licença.

 ## 🤝 Contribuindo